kgkroenlein/chem-struct/README.md

 Due to the size of the necessary hyperparameter grid search, AWS will be necessary in order to explore the space in a time-efficient, highly parallelized manner. scipy.stats and Scikit Learn will provide the statistical analysis and learning packages (e.g., a/b testing, tree construction).

 ## Installation
 The archive should contain everything needed to recreate the tool.
-If you are running a new fresh AWS instance (minimum 50 GB attached storage), you can run the following series of commands, presuming you edited your `.ssh/config` file appropriately:
+If you are running a new fresh AWS instance (recommended 50 GB attached storage), you can run the following series of commands, presuming you edited your `.ssh/config` file appropriately:

 ```bash
 ssh $YOUR_AWS_INSTANCE sudo yum install git -y